padiketeku/EarthObservation101-Practicals/Activity-04-Visualization of Single-band Imagery.md

 0.7 //opacity value; this ranges between 0 (transparent) and 1(opaque) );
 ```
 The opacity value is set to 0.7.
-You will have two map layers in the **Layers** manager, uncheck the bottom layer to evaluate the impact of the new opacity value.
+You may have two map layers in the **Layers** manager, uncheck the bottom layer to evaluate the impact of the new opacity value.
 Contrast enhancement.
 We will focus on Australia to explain min-max contrast enhancement.
 The data shows that in Australia the highlands are concentrated in south-east.
 However, the contrast is low for west Australia.
 This is possible if the data is naturally skewed to a range.
 To improve image contrast, you must specify the min-max values to this natural range capturing the more useful information while leveraging the dynamic range of the computer.
 Specifying the natural range of the data so is stretched to align with the dynamic range of the computer is referred to as *min-max contrast enhancement*.
 To do this, change the min-max values to 0 and 1000, respectively, as Australia is generally flat.
 Label the layer ‘SRTM Elevation 3’.
 The code snippet is shown below.

 ```JavaScript